Skip to main content

 Evidently this appears to be a standard in other countries…

 We host my brother Tim’s website – www.bearetennis.com with our host in Chicago yet his target demographic and location is in several suburbs in Melbourne.
-Of course his site is currently not found “Pages from Australia” which is obviously a concern as one might expect a local Aussie looking for a local tennis pro – would very well pick “Pages from Australia”.
+His site is currently not found “Pages from Australia” which is obviously a concern as one might expect a local Aussie looking for a local tennis pro – would very well pick “Pages from Australia”.
 Incidentally Tim’s website has a number one page ranking on “Web Search” on his keyword searches.

 So how Does Yahoo and MSN Operate in Australia?